 All RVFI output signals are qualified with the rvfi_valid signal.
-Any RVFI operation (retired or trapped instruction) will set rvfi_valid high and increment the rvfi_order field.
+Any RVFI operation (retired or trapped instruction or trapped CLIC pointer) will set rvfi_valid high and increment the rvfi_order field.
 When rvfi_valid is low, all other RVFI outputs can be driven to arbitrary values.